safamalkawi/exchanger/README.md

 Options
- -b, --base BASE_CURRENCY, String, Specify base currency -t, --target TARGET_CURRENCY, String, Specify target currencies -o, --output OUTPUT, String, Specify output destination; It should be '-o stdout' to print output on console or '-o sms' to send a sms of the result.
+ -b, --base BASE_CURRENCY, String, Specify base currency -t, --target TARGET_CURRENCY, String, Specify target currencies -o, --output OUTPUT, String, , [Optional Specify output destination; It should be '-o stdout' to print output on console or '-o sms' to send a sms of the result.
 Default is sms
- -d, --date DATE, String, A specific date to fetch the currencies rates on.
+ -d, --date DATE, String, , [Optional A specific date to fetch the currencies rates on.
 It should be in format YYY-MM-DD.
 Default is date = Date.today
- -a, --amount AMOUNT, Float, Specify an amount for conversion.
+ -a, --amount AMOUNT, Float, [Optional] Specify an amount for conversion.
 Default is amount = 1
 ```

 **Example**: